markalexander/hypothesis-feed/README.md

 There are a number of ways to do this.
 The simplest is perhaps to follow the local instructions and use [ngrok](https://ngrok.com/) to setup a public URL.
-However, the local development server is not designed to be used in this way, so this is advisable only for e.g. personal use when you are not at home but can leave your computer on.
+However, the local development server is not designed to be used in this way, so this is advisable only for testing purposes.

 Many other services are available to run Python apps on the web.
 In general, you'll need some kind of WSGI setup to run the app.